Royalone94/collateral-contracts/README.md

 Depositing collateral not only demonstrates a miner's commitment to the network and ensures accountability but also enables them to become eligible for mining rewards.
 The miners who didn't deposit collateral or penalized won't get any rewards.

 ### When will a miner's deposit be slashed?
-validator will slash when miner stop rental container. so customer lost SSH access to the rental container;
+Validator will slash when miner stop rental container. so customer lost SSH access to the rental container;

 ### When will a miner's reclaim request be declined?
-miner's reclaim request will be declined when his executor is rented by customer in the platform.
+Miner's reclaim request will be declined when his executor is rented by customer in the platform.

 ### What will happen when a miner's deposit is slashed?
-I think miner will lose deposited amount for violated executor; miner need to deposit for that executor again if they want to keep getting rewards for executor.
+Miner will lose deposited amount for violated executor; miner need to deposit for that executor again if they want to keep getting rewards for executor.

 ### How can we keep smart contract states during deployment?
 To preserve contract states during deployment, ensure that the contract's storage variables and mappings are migrated correctly.
 Use tools like `forge` or custom scripts to verify and transfer state data between deployments.